hangga/hangga/README.md

 <a target="_blank" href="https://www.linkedin.com/in/hanggaajisayekti/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>
 <a target="_blank" href="https://www.hackerrank.com/bazeniancode"><img src="https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white"/></a>

+- I've liked mathematics since junior high school and developed an interest in coding during my undergraduate studies in the Mathematics Department.
+- My first programming languages were Matlab and Pascal, followed by C and C++.
 - I’m currently working on **Java**, **Kotlin**, **Swift** & **Python**.
 - Sometimes I can also play multiple roles in other languages.
 No problem, it's fun.
 - Btw I use Arch for daily use.